rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 - Password reset via e-mail.
 - Social media authentication.

 You don't need to do too much work to have those functionalities in your app.
-Besides, given that dj-rest-auth is an open source package, it has the advantage of being used by lots of programmers that can find errors, propose and add improvements, etc. So, if you use dj-rest-auth you can be sure that you are using code created and maintained by an open source community.
+Besides, given that dj-rest-auth is an open source package, it has the advantage of being used by lots of programmers that can find errors, propose and add improvements, and so on.
+So, if you use dj-rest-auth you can be sure that you are using code created and maintained by an open source community.

 ### Browsable endpoints